 - Incomplete entry forms will result in disqualification for the contest category, and past winning entries are not eligible for entry.

 - Students named a finalist in any category must be present at the spring banquet.
-Finalists will be announced via email notification by April 23th.
+Finalists will be announced via email notification no later than April 21st.

 All entries are to be submitted via the Student Showcase Entry Form.

 Entries will be judged by members of the SMCJ’s advisory board which consists of professionals and educators representing all areas of mass communication.

 Best Advertising Research—Students are expected to submit research ideas that are associated with any aspect of advertising, along with brief research questions and methods to be used for the study.
 Since this award is for undergraduate students, judges will be focusing on their basic understanding about advertising research and creative approaches to their research topics.

 Best Creative Advertising—Students are expected to submit any creative advertising works they have done so far in MCJ classes and/or campus-wide.
 The submission should be accompanied with a brief description about the creative work and background information such as situation analysis or creative brief.
 The creative advertising will be judged based on originality of the idea as well as ability to deliver core messages of the advertising.